FAA closes airspace over Lake Michigan as NORCOM admits there IS an object

 Sunday, February 12 at 7:10pm

-The FAA has closed the airspace above parts of Lake Michigan, near Green Bay, this afternoon, Sunday, February 12.
+The FAA has issued a NOTAM and closed the airspace above parts of Lake Michigan, near Green Bay, Chicago, this afternoon, Sunday, February 12.
 After originally saying there was no object, NORCOM has now admitted that there is an object hovering in US airspace.

 There are reports online that fighter jets have been scrambled to the location and a USAF refuelling tanker is said to be circling.